CHAPTER THREE: 3570

 C. Academic Unit Context Statement

 A. INTRODUCTION.
-Evidence of effective teaching, scholarship and creative activities, outreach and extension, and organizational leadership (FSH 1565 C) is to be provided in a professional portfolio submitted by the faculty member for the third year review (FSH 1565 G-3) and when under consideration for tenure and promotion.
+Evidence of effective teaching, scholarship and creative activities, outreach and extension, and organizational leadership (FSH 1565 C) is to be provided in a professional portfolio submitted by the faculty member for the third year review (FSH 1565 G-4) and when under consideration for tenure and promotion.
 The professional portfolio should be designed to complement the faculty memberís current curriculum vitae and position descriptions.
 For evaluative purposes, faculty members may also submit a portfolio on an annual basis.
-The professional portfolio should address all aspects the faculty memberís responsibilities.
+The professional portfolio should address all aspects of the faculty memberís responsibilities as defined in their position description (FSH 3050).
 The preparation of a portfolio encourages oneís growth and development in all relevant areas.
 Through the collection and organization of a variety of materials in combination with self-reflection, one gains an overview of oneís responsibilities as a member of the academic community.
 An individual faculty member understands best what he or she does and the portfolio explains the nature of the faculty memberís activities so that others will understand them fully for purposes of assessment.
-The format and method of presentation of the professional portfolio is a matter of faculty choice. [ren.
+The format and method of presentation of the professional portfolio is a matter of faculty choice, samples are available on the Provost website. [ren.
 7-00, ed.
-1-08, rev. 1-10]
+1-08, rev. 1-10, 7-14]

 B. PROFESSIONAL PORTFOLIO FOR THIRD-YEAR REVIEW, TENURE, AND/OR PROMOTION.
 Diversity rather than uniformity is encouraged since the portfolio serves to reflect the academic discipline and position description of each faculty member - the context within which each faculty member does his/her job.
 Following are the minimum requirements for the contents of a professional portfolio.
 The faculty member may provide additional material that offers further insight into his/her responsibilities and accomplishments.
 (The portfolio that is forwarded for tenure and/or promotion is limited to twelve pages.
 At the candidateís discretion, additional material may be prepared and made available to all who are evaluating his/her suitability for tenure and/or promotion.
 This additional material, if any, is available for review in the departmental office, but is not forwarded with the packet.) [ed. and ren.
 7-00, ed.
 1-08, rev. 1-10]